QuitarHero/Heros-Marker-Pack/README.md

   - *A Route* for a skip to the 2nd sandblinder.
   - *Markers* for portals for the skip to the 2nd sandblinder.
 - **Uncategorized:**
-  - *A Trail* for a difficult skip (skipping the 2nd set of harpies).
+  - *A Trail* for a difficult skip (skipping the second set of harpies).
+  - *Markers* for an alternative skip to the above skip (skipping the second set of harpies, requiring a leap).
 - **Underground Facility:**
   - *A Trail* to a difficult (unless Daredevil) skip to the 2nd button (removes the need to go to 1st button).
 - **Volcanic:**